Habbobba/Habbo-Classic-Posters/README.md

 ---

 ## 📝 Notes
+- **Note**: SQL's are compatible for the "Arcturus Morningstar" emulator.
 - **Testing**: After integration, test the catalog to confirm posters display correctly and are selectable.

 ---